abbreviatedman/node-express-mongodb-unit-03-mongodb/3b-mongodb-crud/readme.md

 Time to test it in postman:

 - Use `node index.js` in the terminal.
-- Go to Postman and make a DELETE request to `localhost:3000/api/delete-snack`
+- Go to Postman and make a DELETE request to `localhost:3000/api/snacks/[a snack ID]`
 - Make sure to use an ID from a snack in your database
 - Hit Send, and see if the data has been updated in Compass
 - Use `ctrl + c` to shut down the server